-- Homonyms are words which have the same spelling and pronounciation, but have different meanings.
+- Homonyms are words which have the same spelling and pronunciation, but have different meanings.

-- Homophones are words which have the same pronounication, but different spellings and meanings.
+- Homophones are words which have the same pronunication, but different spellings and meanings.

-- Homographs are words that are spelt the same, but have different pronounications and meanings.
+- Homographs are words that are spelled the same, but have different pronunications and meanings.

 Since the topic of words with multiple meanings is so broad, we will cover examples from each of these three unique areas.
-What follows are lists of homonyms, homophones, and homographs, and an explanation as to why each word belongs in that category if it is not apparent from the spellings.
+What follows are lists of homonyms, homophones, and homographs, with example sentences demonstrating the different meanings.

-- type: He can type over 100 words per minute. / That dress is really not her type.
+- Type: He can type over 100 words per minute. / That guy is really not her type.

 View flashcards for 100+ words with multiple meanings and their definitions.

-- sewer: The rats crept through the sewer. / She is a fine sewer and fixed my torn dress.
+- Sewer: The rats crept through the sewer. / She is a fine sewer and fixed my torn dress.

-Pay extra attention to your writing and speaking when you are using any of these words!
+Pay extra attention to your writing and speaking when you are using words with multiple meanings!
 Using the wrong form could entirely change the meaning of what you are trying to say.